Margulis Multiverse: Infinitesimal Rigidity, Pressure Form and Convexity: Introduction

-The construction of exotic proper affine actions due to Margulis was later generalized by Abels--Margulis--Soifer \cite{AMS}.
-They showed, using a proximality argument, that for odd $n$ the group $\Ga$ admits non-abelian free subgroups which act properly discontinuously and freely on $\R^{2n+1}$ and for even $n$ the group $\Ga$ does not admit any such subgroups.
+The construction of proper affine actions due to Margulis was later generalized by Abels--Margulis--Soifer \cite{AMS}.
+Let $\cQ$ be a non-degenerate quadratic form on $\sT:=\R^{2n+1}$ of signature $(n+1,n)$ and let $\sH\defeq\Go$ be the connected component containing identity of its isometry group.
+They showed, using a proximality argument, that for odd $n$ the group $\sG:=\sH\ltimes\sT$ admits non-abelian free subgroups which act properly discontinuously and freely on $\sT$ and for even $n$ the group $\sG$ does not admit any such subgroups.
 Subsequently but out of completely different motivations, Labourie \cite{Labourie} came up with the notion of an Anosov representation.
 Furthermore, it was realized by Guichard--Wienhard in \cite{GW2}, that the notion of an Anosov representation is closely related with the notion of proximality used in \cite{AMSproximal,AMS}.
-It follows that the examples constructed by Abels--Margulis--Soifer have Anosov linear part.
+It follows that the examples constructed by Abels--Margulis--Soifer have Anosov linear parts.
 In this article we generalize the results of \cite{Ghosh1} and construct the pressure form on the moduli space of such proper actions and study its properties.